moderndatacompany/dataos.info/docs/resources/stacks/talos/recipes/lens_setup.md

----
-title: Setting Up Data APIs on Lens with Talos
----

-# Setting Up Data APIs on Lens with Talos
+# Data APIs on Lens with Talos

 This document provides step-by-step instructions for setting up Data APIs on Lens using Talos within DataOS.
 This document will enable users to: